-- Report on human rights and the status of risk management - Report on breaches of human rights obligations and notifications - Report on annual and ad hoc risk analyses - Results of controls and audits - Report on the status of implementation of the German Supply Chain Due Diligence Act (LkSG), preventive measures and controls, including their further development - Discussion of the annual report to the supervisory authority - Presentation of the annual report on the work of the Human Rights Officer
+- Report on human rights and environmental risks and the status of risk management - Report on breaches of human rights and environmental obligations and notifications - Report on annual and ad hoc risk analyses - Results of controls and audits - Report on the status of implementation of the LkSG, preventive measures and controls, including their further development - Discussion of the annual report to the supervisory authority - Presentation of the annual report on the work of the Human Rights Officer

-Furthermore, the Human Rights Officer, as part of his or her responsibility for the Internal Audit and Risk Management department, is a member of Condor's Risk Committee, which also meets quarterly to discuss audit and risk management system issues and in which human rights issues, including modern slavery and human trafficking, are also raised.
+Furthermore, the Human Rights Officer, as part of his or her responsibility for the Internal Audit and Risk Management department, is a member of Condor's Risk Committee, which also meets quarterly to discuss audit and risk management system issues and in which human rights and environmental issues are also raised.

-In addition, the Human Rights Officer is a permanent member of the Audit Committee of Condor's Supervisory Board and reports to it on a quarterly basis in accordance with the agenda on risk management (including human rights) and on the status of measure implementation.
+In addition, the Human Rights Officer is a permanent member of the Audit Committee of Condor's Supervisory Board and reports to it on a quarterly basis in accordance with the agenda on risk management (including human rights and environmental issues) and on the status of implementation of the LkSG.

 4.2.
-Analysis of human rights risks
+Analysis of human rights and environmental risks

-Condor has analysed its position in the supply chain, its direct and indirect suppliers and the associated human rights risks.
+Condor has analysed its position in the supply chain, its direct and indirect suppliers and the associated human rights and environmental risks.
 Furthermore, this is an ongoing process that is managed by the Human Rights Officer (Internal Audit & Risk Management).